fxlv/docs/vagrant-base-box-creation.md

 ## Installing Debian
 Install basic debian image, during install specify root pass: vagrant and add user vagrant with password vagrant.
-Call that VM: `debian-wheezy-template` (or whatever, but I will use this name)
+Call that VM: `debian-wheezy` (or whatever, but I will use this name).
+Also use the same name for machine hostname, for domain you can set vagrantup.com.
+Does not really matter.
 ## Installing additional packages and enabling SSH
 After the installation is complete:
 ```